Skip to content

 • confidenceAdaptabilityInfluence — weight of adaptability in combined score (0..0.85)

-• confidenceWeightedControlledShare — controlled share weighted by shift-demand
+• confidenceWeightedControlledShare — managed-device share weighted by shift-demand

 • confidenceValidActualDays — number of valid days used for regularity